Dutch farm floats possibilities of urban dairy production

 When the herd reaches its target capacity of 40 cows — there are currently 35 — it will produce 800 liters (211 gallons) of milk each day.
 The brown and white cows are a breed called Maas-Rijn-Ijssel — named for three rivers that flow through the Dutch region they originate from.

-The farm pasteurizes the milk and turns some of it into yoghurt on the middle floor of the pontoon.
+The farm pasteurizes the milk and turns some of it into yogurt on the middle floor of the pontoon.
 Manure is processed for use as fertilizer.

 Jan Willem van der Schans, a senior researcher at Wageningen Economic Research who specializes in urban farming and circular economy issues, said floating farms could be the future for some sectors of agriculture such as fruit and some vegetables in some parts of the world.
 But he thinks that the level of automation and the unnatural surroundings of the cows may create opposition to the project.